 Don’t Miss the Swiss Cheese

-The most common variety of Swiss cheese here is Emmentaler, popular around the Lake Lucerne region because of its quality and strong, salty flavor.
+The most common variety of Swiss cheese here is Emmentaler, popular around Lake Lucerne because of its quality and strong, salty flavor.

 Fondue cheese, where one dips meat, bread, veggies, and fruit into molten cheese, is also very popular here (along with Swiss chocolate fondue!), as is raclette, where raclette cheese is slowly melted cheese in an oven and then cut into pieces to eat with potatoes, onions, and gherkins.
 It can also be melted into almost a sauce to be enjoyed with meat, greens, and potatoes.